home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/integration-owner.md

 ---
-title: "Has an integration owner (IQS025)"
+title: "Has an integration owner"
 ---

 ## Reasoning